Aldh1l1eGFP confocal 080517_1.jpg

 wHere we are

-We are a part of the Neuroscience Institute and affiliated with the Departments of Neuroscience & Physiology and Ophthalmology @ NYU Langone in New York City.
+We are a part of the Neuroscience Institute and affiliated with the Departments of Neuroscience & Physiology and Ophthalmology and the Parekh Center for Interdisciplinary Neurology @ NYU Grossman School of Medicine in New York City.

 Want to know more about the lab, or glia in general?
 Drop us a note - we'd love to hear from you.